-A. How to Create a Self Signed Certificate in IIS
+How to Create a Self Signed Certificate in IIS?

-SSL establish trust and ensure customers for a safe visit and transactions over the net.
-We highly suggest you not to use a self signed certificate for any e-commerce site or any other sites which require sensitive data like bank or credit card information.
-If you want to create a self signing certificate in IIS.
+SSL establishes trust and ensures customers for a safe visit and transactions over the net.
+We highly suggest you not to use a self-signed certificate for any e-commerce site or any other sites which require sensitive data like bank or credit card information.
+If you want to create a self-signing certificate in IIS.

-B. How to Create an Apache Self Signed Certificate
+How to Create an Apache Self Signed Certificate?

 SSL is an important factor to encrypt all web traffic sent to and from your Apache web site.
-It secures all personal data and communication between users and web server.
-Before creating a self signed certificate make sure that you have installed OpenSSL in your system.
+It secures all personal data and communication between users and web servers.
+Before creating a self-signed certificate make sure that you have installed OpenSSL in your system.
 Now check these step by step guidelines.

-C. How to Create a Self Signed Certificate using Java Keytool
+How to Create a Self Signed Certificate Using Java Keytool?

-D. How to create Self Signed Certificate for Tomcat
+How to create a Self Signed Certificate for Tomcat?

-SSL Certificate are required to protect web pages and sensitive data from attackers.
-A self signed certificate can be useful to encrypt data in tomcat.
-Here are easy steps to create a self signed certificate for tomcat –
+SSL certificates are required to protect web pages and sensitive data from attackers.
+A self-signed certificate can be useful to encrypt data in tomcat.
+Here are easy steps to create a self-signed certificate for tomcat –

-A Self signed certificate is prepared for limited access environment like to access webmail and also useful for a test environment.
-Here are step by step procedure to create self signed certificate for exchange 2003/2007/2010 on window server.
+A Self-signed certificate is prepared for a limited-access environment like to access webmail and also useful for a test environment.
+Here is a step by step procedure to create a self-signed certificate for exchange 2003/2007/2010 on window server.

 A. Installation of Apache Self Signed Certificate